exasol/pyexasol/docs/BEST_PRACTICES.md

 myexasol5:8563
 ```

 PyEXASOL tries to connect to random node from this list.
 If it fails, it tries to connect to another random node.
-The main benefits of this approacha are following:
+The main benefits of this approach are:

-- Multiple connections are evenely distributed across the whole cluster;
+- Multiple connections are evenly distributed across the whole cluster;
 - If one or more nodes are down, but the cluster is still operational due to redundancy, users will be able to connect using PyEXASOL without any problems or random error messages;

 ## Never use INSERT statement to insert raw values in SQL, always use IMPORT instead